Man Group plc Advances Share Buyback Program with Latest Purchase - TipRanks.com

 - Explore ETFs TipRanks' users love and see what insights the ETF AI Analyst reveals about the ones you follow.

-Man Group plc has announced the purchase of 205,969 of its ordinary shares as part of its ongoing US$100 million share buyback program.
-This transaction, conducted on August 1, 2025, saw shares purchased at prices ranging from 163.10 to 166.90 pence, with a weighted average price of 165.14 pence.
-The company plans to hold these shares in treasury, which will bring the total number of treasury shares to 109,788,584.
-This buyback initiative is part of a broader strategy to manage capital and potentially enhance shareholder value.
+Man Group plc has executed a purchase of 221,320 of its ordinary shares as part of its ongoing $100 million share buyback program.
+The shares were bought at prices ranging from 165.50 to 167.40 GBp, with a weighted average price of 166.16 GBp.
+This move is part of the company’s strategy to manage its capital structure and enhance shareholder value.
+The company plans to hold the repurchased shares in treasury, and this transaction brings the total number of shares repurchased under the program to 27,990,667 at an average price of 183.68 pence per share.

 The most recent analyst rating on (GB:EMG) stock is a Hold with a £2.73 price target.
 To see the full list of analyst forecasts on Man Group plc stock, see the GB:EMG Stock Forecast page.